Virtual exchange: Learner-matching procedures

-Successful pair and group formation is crucial to successful telecollaboration, however factors such as age, gender or foreign language proficiency can impact projects substantially, leading to the difficult choice between leaving pairings and groupings to chance, or assigning partners according to a rationale, however challenging foreseeing compatibilities and incompatibilities might be.
+Successful pair and group formation is crucial to successful dual language virtual exchange and, to a lesser extent, lingua franca virtual exchange, however factors such as age, gender or foreign language proficiency can impact projects substantially, leading to the difficult choice between leaving pairings and groupings to chance, or assigning partners according to a rationale, however challenging foreseeing compatibilities and incompatibilities might be.

 Local group dynamics

-In telecollaborative projects, most of the attention tends to be focused on the online relationships, with the consequent risk of neglecting the local group.
+In virtual exchange projects, most of the attention tends to be focused on the online relationships, with the consequent risk of neglecting the local group.
 The local group is the context within which communication, interaction, negotiation and, thus, a large part of the learning process take place.
 Consequently, these relationships also require teacher guidance and monitoring.

 Pre-exchange briefings

-A comprehensive preparatory phase is an essential element in effective telecollaborative projects.
+A comprehensive preparatory phase is an essential element in effective virtual exchange / telecollaborative projects.
 If teachers can forewarn learners of issues which may arise, they will be better equipped to deal with them and to protect the quality of the exchange.
-Potentially problematic areas include technical problems, a lack of information about one's partner and his/her environment, as well as partners' expectations not matching.
+Potentially problematic areas include technical problems, a lack of information about one's partners and their environments, as well as partners' expectations not matching.

-Challenges at Socio-institutional Level
+At the socio-institutional level

 Technology

 Both the types of available technological tools and access to them can impact the relationship between partners.
-More sophisticated technological tools on one side can make a less well-equipped telecollaborative partner feel he/she is at a disadvantage.
+More sophisticated technological tools on one side can make less well-equipped virtual exchange partners feel at a disadvantage.
 Moreover, restrictions in accessibility can limit opportunities for partners to interact, with repercussions which can include the risk of giving the false impression of disinterest when a learner with limited technological access is less responsive than a partner who has unlimited access.

 General organization of the course of study

-O'Dowd and Ritter include in their list of socio-institutional challenges the organization of the learners' general course of studies, and refer to Belz and Müller-Hartmann's identification of four key areas which can influence the outcome of telecollaborations:
+O'Dowd and Ritter include in their list of socio-institutional challenges the organization of the learners' general course of studies, and refer to Belz and Müller-Hartmann's identification of four key areas which can influence the outcome of virtual exchanges / telecollaborations: